CorvusPrudens/firewheel-web-audio/README.md

 Cross-Origin-Embedder-Policy: credentialless
 ```

-Note that `credentialless` does not work on Safari: the browser
+Note that `credentialless` may not work on Safari: the browser
-will throw an error in the audio worklet upon receiving shared Wasm memory.
+may throw an error in the audio worklet upon receiving shared Wasm memory.

 #### License